The task force is a community of public officials, city and county staff members, and researchers from across the country meeting on a quarterly basis

 This project arose from a collaboration between the city of Kansas City, MO and an interdisciplinary Law, Technology, and Public Policy course at the University of Missouri-Kansas City (UMKC).
 The city sought to understand both privacy laws and sunshine laws from the citizen perspective, and the student teams and mentors involved co-produced a discussion draft of a "Model Data Handling Policy" addressing those matters and also containing a set of principles, policies, procedures and checklists regarding a city’s responsibilities and opportunities with data handling across its operations.
 This draft was workshopped by members of the MetroLab Network at the 2019 and 2022 annual summits, and is now serving as the foundation for the task force to build a national Data Governance Community-of-Practice and to co-develop and curate a new policy and practice guide document that will assist communities in establishing best-practices for their data.

-This team is producing a document called the Model Data Governance Policy & Practice Guide (MDGPPG), which will have annotated text and appendices containing practice tools, form documents, checklists, and protocols, addressing key elements of city and county data governance.
-To request a review copy of the Model Data Handling Policy please contact Prof. Tony Luppino at email@example.com
+This team produced a document called the Model Data Governance Policy & Practice Guide (MDGPPG), which has annotated text and appendices containing practice tools, form documents, checklists, and protocols, addressing key elements of city and county data governance.

 The MDGPPG document that is being produced is divided into the following 6 Focus Areas.
 Expand each Focus Area to see what it entails.
 Collectively the co-working group for the project currently involves representatives from 17 cities or counties and approximately 40 individuals.